Our Philosophy of Assessment -

 • Teachers will use both peer and self assessments in the classroom.

-• Teachers will report out progress to families on a quarterly basis - 2 report cards, 2 conferences - which include anecdotal notes about student growth in the Learner Profile.
+• Teachers will report out progress to families on at least a quarterly basis - 2 report cards, 2 conferences - which include anecdotal notes about student growth in the Learner Profile.

 • In addition to district and state required assessments, we value the following authentic forms of pre assessment, formative assessment, and summative assessment: